-The No Surprises Act went into effect in December 2021 and may have prevented millions of surprise billing claims in its first two months.
+The No Surprises Act came into effect in December 2021, potentially averting countless instances of unexpected billing claims within its initial two months of implementation.

-The survey was conducted in April 2022 and covered the first two months of the No Surprises Act—January and February 2022.
+The survey, carried out in April 2022, focused on the first two months of the No Surprises Act’s enactment, namely January and February 2022.

-AHIP and BCBSA surveyed 31 commercial health plans and group health plans, asking them to share how many claims they had received that would have resulted in a surprise bill without the No Surprises Act in place.
-Such claims include emergency services by out-of-network providers as well as non-emergency services and products offered by an out-of-network provider at an in-network facility.
+During this survey, 31 commercial health plans and group health plans were approached by AHIP and BCBSA to disclose the number of claims they had received that might have resulted in surprise bills had the No Surprises Act not been in place.
+These claims encompassed emergency services provided by out-of-network providers, as well as non-emergency services and products offered by out-of-network providers within an in-network facility.

-Altogether, the survey participants represented 115 million commercial lives, more than half of the commercial market as a whole.
+The participants in the survey represented a total of 115 million commercial lives, constituting more than half of the entire commercial market.

-Based on the participants’ responses, the organizations estimated that 600,000 claims—or less than one percent of all claims—would have resulted in surprise billing without the No Surprises Act’s implementation.
+Based on the responses received from these participants, AHIP and BCBSA estimated that around 600,000 claims, which is less than one percent of all claims, would have led to surprise billing had the No Surprises Act not been implemented.

-Given the potential delays in processing claims from January and February 2022, the organizations placed the survey results in the context of past trends.
+Taking into account the potential delays in claim processing for January and February 2022, the survey findings were contextualized using historical trends.

-The researchers determined the average number of surprise bills per enrollee.
-Then, they used data from the US Census Bureau 2020 before the coronavirus pandemic to determine the total number of commercial enrollees.
+The researchers calculated the average count of surprise bills per enrollee and used data from the US Census Bureau in 2020, prior to the onset of the COVID-19 pandemic, to ascertain the total number of commercial enrollees.

-The analysis found that the true number of avoided surprise bills could reach 2 million claims or more.
-If accurate, the No Surprises Act could result in over 12 million avoided surprise bills in 2022.
+Their analysis indicated that the actual number of prevented surprise bills could be in the range of 2 million claims or even more.
+If accurate, this suggests that the No Surprises Act might result in over 12 million avoided surprise bills throughout 2022.

-The No Surprises Act included incentives for providers to enter a health plan network and health plans to take on an adequate number of contracts to satisfy network adequacy standards.
-It also instituted an independent dispute resolution practice designed to remove the burden of payment from the patient when the hospital and payer disagree on payment.
+The No Surprises Act encompassed incentives for healthcare providers to join health plan networks, while also pushing health plans to maintain an adequate number of contracts to meet network adequacy standards.
+Additionally, the Act introduced an independent dispute resolution mechanism designed to shift the burden of payment away from patients when there’s a disagreement between the hospital and the payer regarding payment.

-A lawsuit against the interim final rule has argued that the rule negatively impacts provider networks, but AHIP and BCBSA have contested those arguments.
+A legal challenge against the interim final rule claimed that the rule had negative implications for provider networks, but both AHIP and BCBSA contested these assertions.